 Although female genital mutilation (FGM) is currently on a decline across the world, the number of women and girls at risk of the harmful and medically unnecessary procedure in the United States has risen sharply in the past two decades.
 Those most at risk tend to be concentrated in California, New York, and Minnesota and have relatives from Egypt, Somalia, or Ethiopia where the practice is more common.

-The United States attempted to make FGM on a girl under 18 a federal crime in in 1996, however the ban was struct down by a federal district judge in 2018.
+The United States attempted to make FGM on a girl under 18 a federal crime in in 1996, however the ban was struck down by a federal district judge in 2018.
 Since then, states have attempted to take the matter into their own hands by passing their own bans on FGM among girls under 18.
 Only 35 states have successfully passed explicit bans on the procedure, which can include four different forms of genital cutting and mutilation.

 In February, Wyoming, one of the states with no current FGM ban, introduced a bill to outlaw the procedure.
 The bill would also mean that girls who are cut may bring a civil suit against the person who performed the procedure for up to ten years after it occurs, or the girl turns 18.
 It also makes the mutilation grounds to bring a child abuse claim, and initiates public training and education measures on the issue.